2017 NFL Mock Draft - Kevin Hanson- Updated: Wednesday, April 26th

-17. Washington Redskins (Draft History): Malik McDowell, DL, Michigan State
+17. Washington Redskins (Draft History): Charles Harris, DE, Missouri

 18. Tennessee Titans, (Draft History): John Ross, WR, Washington

-Regardless of how fast he ran at the combine, we knew that Ross was fast -- really, really fast -- and it's great that ran faster than another ex-Titan, Chris Johnson.
-While he is far from a one-trick pony, the vertical threat that Ross would provide gives Marcus Mariota and their run-heavy offense a new dimension it previously lacked.
+Ross is fast -- really, really fast -- as someone (Ross) finally beat the forty time of ex-Titan, Chris Johnson.
+While he is far from a one-trick pony, the vertical threat that Ross would provide Marcus Mariota and their run-heavy offense is a new dimension it previously lacked.

-19. Tampa Bay Buccaneers (Draft History): Christian McCaffrey, RB, Stanford
+19. Tampa Bay Buccaneers (Draft History): Dalvin Cook, RB, Florida State

 In his first five NFL seasons, Doug Martin has rushed for 1,400-plus yards twice -- and under 500 yards three times.
 Playing a full 16-game slate in both 1,400-yard seasons, Martin has played a total of 25 games in his other three seasons combined.
 At a minimum, Martin will miss three games to start the season as he completes serving his four-game suspension.

 Even though Martin is signed through 2021, his PED suspended voided the guaranteed portion of his contract.
 In addition, Charles Sims is a free agent after the 2017 season.
-At 202 pounds, McCaffrey isn't ideally suited to be a workhorse back, but he's as versatile as they come and especially gifted as a receiver and returner.
+Cook isn't a prospect without his share of concerns, but he's versatile and more athletic on film than his sub-par combine performance showed.
+Cook exceeded the 100-yard rushing mark in nine of his final 10 games with an average of 190.7 YFS during that stretch.

 20. Denver Broncos (Draft History): Ryan Ramczyk, OT, Wisconsin

-One year after winning the Super Bowl, the Broncos failed to make the playoffs.
-Starting the process of addressing the team's biggest offseason need (offensive line), the Broncos have signed both Ronald Leary and Menelik Watson, but the unit still needs to be addressed in the draft.
-Only a one-year starter at the FBS level and with an interesting path to this point, Ramczyk has the athleticism to be the first tackle off the board and the team's long-term solution as their blind-side protector.
+Based on how this mock has played out, this would be the first time that there wasn't an offensive linemen selected inside the top-10 since 2005.
+Starting the process of addressing the team's biggest offseason need (offensive line), the Broncos have signed both Ronald Leary and Menelik Watson in free agency, but I doubt John Elway is done addressing the unit.
+Only a one-year starter (and AP All-American) at the FBS level and with an interesting path to this point, Ramczyk has the athleticism to be the first tackle off the board and the team's long-term solution as their blind-side protector.

-21. Detroit Lions (Draft History): Taco Charlton, DE, Michigan
+21. Detroit Lions (Draft History): Jarrad Davis, LB, Florida

 22. Miami Dolphins (Draft History): Forest Lamp, G, Western Kentucky

-Laremy Tunsil "fell" to the No. 12 last year and the Dolphins pounced on the opportunity.
-Playing guard as a rookie with Branden Albert at left tackle, Tunsil will kick outside to protect Ryan Tannehill's blind side this year now that Albert has moved north to Jacksonville.
-Playing exceptionally well as four-year starter at left tackle for the Hilltoppers, Lamp is expected to move inside due to arm length, but he will be a Day 1 starter for Miami with the possibility of multiple Pro Bowls in his near future.
+Laremy Tunsil "fell" to No. 12 last year and the Dolphins pounced on the opportunity.
+Playing guard as a rookie with Branden Albert at left tackle, Tunsil will move outside now that Albert is in Jacksonville.
+Playing exceptionally well as four-year starter at left tackle for the Hilltoppers, Lamp is expected to kick inside at the NFL level due to arm length, but he will be a Day 1 starter for Miami with the possibility of multiple Pro Bowls in his not-so-distant future.

 23. New York Giants (Draft History): Garett Bolles, OT, Utah

 The G-Men have made their share of offseason moves (extending Jason Pierre-Paul, signing Brandon Marshall, etc.) with only one addition to the offensive line -- guard D.J.
 Fluker for one year.
-It appears that the Giants are open to the possibility of moving Ereck Flowers, the No. 9 pick in 2015, to the right side.
-There are some concerns with Bolles (age (25), one year of FBS experience, etc.), but as NFL.com's Lance Zierlein notes, Bolles has "the sweetest feet at the tackle position in this draft."
+It appears that the Giants are open to the possibility of moving Ereck Flowers, the ninth-overall pick in 2015, to the right side.
+There are some concerns with Bolles (already 25 years old, just one year of FBS experience, etc.), but as NFL.com's Lance Zierlein notes, Bolles has "the sweetest feet at the tackle position in this draft."

-24. Oakland Raiders (Draft History): Dalvin Cook, RB, Florida State
+24. Oakland Raiders (Draft History): Adoree Jackson, CB, USC

-25. Houston Texans (Draft History): DeShone Kizer, QB, Notre Dame
+25. Houston Texans (Draft History): Deshaun Watson, QB, Clemson

 26. Seattle Seahawks (Draft History): Cam Robinson, OT, Alabama